trevthedev777/Portfolio-2022/README.md

 Steps to test:

-1. Open the browser and navigate to [JavaScript Quiz Game Multiple Choice](https://github.com/trevthedev777/javascriptQuizGameMultipleChoice)
+1. Open the browser and navigate to [Trevor Lehmann](https://trevorlehmann.com/)
 2. Open the developer tools (right click and inspect)
 3. Set to responsive and decrease width to 320px
 4. Set the zoom to 50%